itaylor1645/project_1/README.md

 We will be comparing historical data of $BTC/$ETH, precious metal prices, Nasdaq Composite, S&P 500 Index, interest rates, and the Consumer Price Index.
 In the 21st century, where does Bitcoin fit in the typical portfolio?
 Is it a new go-to hedge against inflation?
 Is $BTC the new gold?

-Background Info:
+## Background Info
 Description of the stock market, bitcoin, precious metals, interest rates, and inflation.

-Questions:
+## Questions
--Is BTC replacing Gold as the go-to inflation hedge?
+- Is BTC replacing Gold as the go-to inflation hedge?
--What is the correlation between different investment types, interest rates, and inflation?
+- What is the correlation between different investment types, interest rates, and inflation?
--How closely related are the seasonal trends of different investment types?
+- How closely related are the seasonal trends of different investment types?

-Data Sets:
+## Data Sets
 - $BTC and $ETH Historical price https://www.kaggle.com/datasets/saswattulo/bitcoin-price-history-btc-usd https://www.investing.com/crypto/ethereum/historical-data
 - Nasdaq Composite Index sourced from https://www.nasdaq.com/market-activity/index/comp/historical
 - S&P 500 Index sourced from https://www.nasdaq.com/market-activity/index/spx/historical